 Employment Outlook and Salary Info

 Career opportunities are available in government agencies, private crime laboratories, medical examiners offices, museums, or in academic settings.
 Few jobs are available in this field because of the limited number of criminal cases and lack of educational programs that cover this area.
 Graduates of a Ph.D. program in forensic anthropology can work on forensic cases, teach classes, supervise projects, and conduct workshops for law enforcement agencies.
-PayScale.com shows that the median salary for a forensic anthropologist in October 2013 was about $55,000, while the BLS reported that in May 2012, anthropologists in general made a median salary of $57,420.
+PayScale.com shows that the median salary for a forensic anthropologist in June 2015 was $61,042, while the BLS reported that in May 2014, anthropologists in general made a median salary of $61,980.